 Objective 4.1 To restore normal insurance application procedures if weather incident meets 'Hurricane Binding Exception' and threat has passed.
 Description Initiate the restoration of normal business.
 Update the settings in the policy system.
 Purpose To restore essential insurance services after a catastrophic incident.
 Participants Underwriting, General Manager, Communications and Legislative Affairs, Underwriting Action Plans General Manager determines whether to deactivate "Storm Mode" and "CAT mode," and alerts executive leadership team.
-Underwriting Recommends to General Manager the deactivation of "Storm Mode" and the restoration of normal insurance application procedures in impacted counties Upon approval from the General Manager, deactivates "Storm Mode" Notifies IT to deactivate "CAT Mode" in the CGI Agent Portal.
+Underwriting Recommends to General Manager the deactivation of "Storm Mode" and the restoration of normal insurance application procedures in impacted counties.
+Upon approval from the General Manager, deactivates "Storm Mode" Notifies IT to deactivate "CAT Mode" in the CGI Agent Portal.
 Notifies Communications and Legislative Affairs to place "Normal Processing Mode" Agent Bulletin on TWIA Website.
-Advises staff of return to normal processing guidelines Claims Recommends to the General Manager the deactivation of "CAT Mode" in Claims Center and Claims Center for Policyholders and Agents Determines the final dates for the templates used for the incident Communications and Legislative Affairs Oversees taking down the "CAT mode banner" on the website.
+Advises staff of return to normal processing guidelines.
+Claims Recommends to the General Manager the deactivation of "CAT Mode" in Claims Center and Claims Center for Policyholders and Agents.
+Determines the final dates for the templates used for the incident.
+Communications and Legislative Affairs Oversees taking down the "CAT mode banner" on the website.
 Reports to Texas Legislature and TDI on TFPA /TWIA's restoration of normal insurance procedures in impacted counties.
 Prepares agent bulletin and email to send TWIA/TFPA agents information on restoration of normal submission procedures, offsite office closings, restating agent binding authority, and claim reporting procedures.
-Deactivate "CAT Mode" in the CGI Agent Portal.
-Exhibits, or Related How to Deactivate Storm Mode Documents Additional Information The following roles have permission to deactivate Storm Mode in NOTUS: General Manager, Vice President of Underwriting, Chief Actuary and Vice President of Enterprise Analytics, and assigned Senior Underwriting Managers Camandianaa Compliance
+Exhibits, or Related How to Deactivate Storm Mode Documents Additional The following release have normission to departituate Starra Made in NOTUS: Concert Manager Additional Information The following roles have permission to deactivate Storm Mode in NOTUS: General Manager, Vice President of Underwriting, Chief Actuary and Vice President of Enterprise Analytics, and assigned Senior Underwriting Managers Compliance QA or Testing